pantheon-systems/documentation/source/content/guides/quicksilver/08-troubleshoot-quicksilver.md

 ## Debugging via Terminus

-Use the following [Terminus](/terminus) commands for debugging Quicksilver.
+Use the [Terminus](/terminus) commands in the sections below for debugging Quicksilver.

 ### Stream New Workflows to the Console